 This fermented turmeric bug is simple to make and the perfect thing for making naturally fermented sodas.
 A turmeric bug is similar to a ginger bug but made with fresh turmeric root instead.
 With a gentle warming and subtly spicy flavor making for a lovely ferment, a turmeric bug is easy to make and perfect for beginner fermenters and homebrewers!

 Turmeric is a tropical rhizome that is in the same family as ginger.
-It is all the rage these days because of its health benefits as a powerful anti-inflammatory and having antioxident properties.
-It has a gentle warming and mildly spicy flavor that I have come to love.
+It is popular these days because of its health benefits as a powerful anti-inflammatory and antioxidant properties.

 Turmeric Bug Recipe

 I follow the same process for making this turmeric bug as I do for my ginger bug.

 The biggest obstacle that you may have is actually getting the fresh turmeric root to begin with.
 Try natural food stores and local food co-op’s first, or you can order it here or here on Etsy.

 If you can find organic, that is even better, as it is more likely to have the bacteria and yeasts on its surface that will promote fermentation.

 Grate about 1 tablespoon of fresh turmeric root, a mircoplane works awesome for this.